The Friday Five

 3. Why Do You Feel Overwhelmed?

-Sometimes we are asked to take on responsibilities that are slightly beyond our capabilities, that make us stretch our skills.
+Sometimes, we are asked to take on responsibilities slightly beyond our capabilities, and we have to stretch our skills.
 Good supervisors may ask you to take on a new kind of task when they know it is the next reasonable step in your career growth.
-This can be a great way to improve and succeed, provided you receive the support that allows you to succeed.
-In fact, one of the things I really liked about being a junior associate in a law firm was that someone asked me to do something every day that I had never done before.
+This can be a great way to improve, provided you receive the support that allows you to succeed.
+In fact, one thing I really liked about being a junior associate in a law firm was that someone asked me to do something every day that I had never done before.
 Stressful?
 Yes.
 Unreasonable?
 No.

 On the other hand, if you are feeling overwhelmed because there are too many tasks to complete in the amount of time you have been given, perhaps you are being asked to do too much simultaneously.
 Do a calculation: